snehitvaddi/FaceMask-Detection-using-Deeplearning/README.md

 Data set can be downloaded from https://github.com/prajnasb/face_detector/tree/master/dataset

 ## 💖Favour:
-It would be motivating if you can STAR⭐ this repo, if you like it or anna fork it😅
+It would be motivating if you can STAR⭐ this repo, if you like it or wanna fork it😅

 ## 🎉Output: